7th International AMD-Symposium

 Martin Hammer, R. Schultz, D. Meller (Jena/D)

-Clinicopathologic comparison of fluorescence lifetimes and spectral characteristics in AMD47 L
+Clinicopathologic comparison of fluorescence lifetimes and spectral characteristics in AMD

 Sebastian Wolf, C. Dysli, M.S.
 Zinkernagel (Bern/CH)